Skip to content

 This can get messy

-Once the house has cleared probate and it’s clear that you are now the legal owner, you should start by getting a complete understanding of the situation.
+Once the house has cleared probate and it’s clear that you now have the legal right to the property, the first thing you should do is get a complete understanding of the situation.
 You mustn’t skip this step.
-These answers are essential whether you decide to sell the house or get into the rental business.
+Whether you decide to sell the house or get into the rental business, these answers are essential.
 Below is a list of the main things you will need to understand.

-• Are there mortgages that you are responsible for?
+• Are there mortgage payments that you are responsible for?

 • Have any repair expenses not been paid?
 Someone can put a mechanics lien on the property for work performed and not paid for.

 • Does the tenant have a valid lease?
 A lease is essential with rental properties.
-The lease is the document that gives you standing to initiate court actions, such as an eviction.
+The lease is the document that gives you standing to initiate court actions, such as an eviction process.

 • Is the tenant current with the rent?
 It’s important to know if the tenant owes past-due rent or if they have prepaid any rent.
-I was in a situation where the tenant of an inherited house claimed to have paid rent one year in advance, and there was no one to refute this claim.
+I was in a situation where the tenant of an inherited house claimed to have paid rent one year in advance, and no one could refute this claim.

 • Is there a security deposit?
 As the new owner, you may be on the hook for the return of any security deposit.